 A car wreck and a suspicious death offer a lead on a hired shooter FBI agent Paul Falcon is tracking.
 Midwest homicide investigator Ann Silver has his attention when she passes the case to him.
 Is he prepared for both the case's and her secrets?
 A story of crime and redemption!
 (Stacey)Still Life by Louise PennyPublication Date: 2012.

 The first book in the Inspector Gamache series.
 Penny is a clever writer who has created interesting characters and intriguing, thought-provoking plots.
-Start from the beginning, and binge-read the whole series - NPL owns them all!
+Start from the beginning, and binge-read the whole series!
 (Laura)Undetected by Dee HendersonPublication Date: 2014.

 Researcher Gina Gray is on the verge of a breakthrough in sonar technology, and what she's told Navy Commander Mark Bishop is only the beginning.
 (Stacey)